garnix-io/terms-and-conditions/terms.md

   software, technology, or the Services;
 * sublicense any of our intellectual property to third parties or sell, resell, rent, sublicense or lease the Services to third parties;
-* otherwise violate the license grant or restrictions set forth herein;
+* otherwise violate the license grant or restrictions set forth in these Terms;
 * use the Services to store or transmit malicious software;
-* interfere with or disrupt the integrity or performance of the Services or third-party data contained therein;
+* interfere with or disrupt the integrity or performance of the Services or third-party data that they contain;
 * attempt to gain unauthorized access to the Services or their related systems or networks;
 * misappropriate any of our software, technology or other services or use the Services to permit, enable or assist a third party to create competing